ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • High alpha damage creates immediate advantages

-• Most assault rifles begin experiencing damage falloff
+• Most assault rifles start experiencing damage falloff

 • You maintain enough distance to exploit the weapon's accuracy advantage over automatic weapons